 Almost every browser system in the world supports PWA in some way.
+And the list of PWA supported browsers are still growing.
 While PWA on iOS isn’t fully supported, the browser is starting to break down obstacles and allow some PWA capabilities to run on Apple devices.

 This could hint that browsers worldwide are considering PWAs as having the same potential as native applications and are beginning to provide more incredible support to improve users’ experiences.